tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/layout/layout.md

 It is therefore helpful to read this documentation first as the features from this superclass doesn't get repeated here.

 ## Introduction
-[LayoutViews][LayoutViewKDoc] are used to arrange components.
+[LayoutViews][LayoutViewKDoc] are used to arrange /components.
 There are two available LayoutViews: [Pane](#pane) and [GridPane](#gridpane).

 ## [Pane][PaneKDoc]
 The [Pane][PaneKDoc] arranges its contents in a new coordinate space in the size of the Pane.
 Elements added to the Pane align themselves relative to the top-left corner of the Pane.
-This can be used to group a set of components to move them simultaneously by altering the Pane's position.
+This can be used to group a set of /components to move them simultaneously by altering the Pane's position.
 A Pane is therefore quite similar to an [Area][AreaDoc] but can be used in [MenuScenes][MenuSceneKDoc].

 *Note that a Pane is not a [Container][ContainerDoc] and therefore not draggable.
-Use an [Area][AreaDoc] to combine components to a drag group.*
+Use an [Area][AreaDoc] to combine /components to a drag group.*

 ## [GridPane][GridPaneKDoc]
 The [GridPane][GridPaneKDoc] arranges its contents in rows and columns.